robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 <img src="{{ site.imageurl }}secondbrain2/journal_article.png" style="width:80%;"/>
 </center>

 I name the note whatever feels right – sometimes that’s the formal citation, sometimes it’s the name of the paper (if it’s particularly memorable).
-In the frontmatter for the note, I give the formal citation as a link to Zotero, which I use to store and arrange the PDFs of the papers.
+In the front matter for the note, I give the formal citation as a link to Zotero, which I use to store and arrange the PDFs of the papers.

 ## Synthesis

 Synthesis is one of the important parts of a Second Brain, but it is also the aspect I am least able to convey in a blog post.
 While I’ve built a system that aids synthesis, the truth is that it’s a process that must occur in one’s (primary) brain.

 My approach isn’t to sit down and say “right, it’s time to be creative”.
-Most often, the process starts while I’m making notes on a particular Source: perhaps the author discusses a concept that feels vaguely familiar, or has a similar flavour to something I’ve come across before.
+Most often, the process starts while I’m making notes on a particular Source: perhaps the author discusses a concept that feels vaguely familiar or has a similar flavour to something I’ve come across before.
 I then gently poke around my Second Brain to try and see if there’s a deeper link.

-The local graph is useful here because I have configured it to show both first degree and second degree neighbours.
-The second degree neighbours are often a fertile hunting ground for connections.
+The local graph is useful here because I have configured it to show both first-degree and second-degree neighbours.
+The second-degree neighbours are often a fertile hunting ground for connections.
 In the example below, the “Goal preservation” Atom links to the AI Topic.
 The local graph shows not just the neighbours of “Goal preservation”, but the neighbours of “AI” too.
 I can then skim these to see if there are additional links to “Goal preservation”

 <center>
 <img src="{{ site.imageurl }}secondbrain2/goal_preservation.png" style="width:100%;"/>